 It could be hard to determine the optimal balance of a model.
-In particular, if you are still designing a model, probably the model architecture may change over time.
+In particular, if you are still designing a model, the model architecture may change over time.
 In this case, we highly recommend torchgpipe_balancing for automatic balancing.
-This library is also a part of torchgpipe package but not a part of the GPipe paper.
+This won't give you the optimal balance, but a good-enough balance.
+Note that this is provided by torchgpipe package, and is not from the GPipe paper.

 There are two balancing tools, balance_by_time() and balance_by_size().
 Both are based on per-layer profiling.
 Just like PyTorch JIT, you need to feed a sample input into the model. balance_by_time() traces elapsed time of each layer, while balance_by_size() detects the CUDA memory usage of each layer.
-Choose a balancing tool for your needs:
+Choose the balancing tool for your needs: